 Pouring

-I made this yellow rice using this rice coloring method.
-Smiley Man simply had to pour the rice from the liquid measuring cup to the cup and then back again.
-He loves pouring so this tray was definitely a favorite.
+Make yellow rice using this rice coloring method.
+Have your toddler simply pour the rice from the liquid measuring cup to the cup and then back again.
+Pouring is one of my toddler’s favorite trays.

 Counting

-I made these simple counting cards and put numbers 1-3 on Smiley’s tot tray.
-Once Smiley Man understands the concept of numbers 1-3 (which I think will still take awhile) I will use the fourth number card.
-This tray also has 6 yellow pompoms.
-Smiley Man just has to put the pompoms on the circles, then I help him count the pompoms on each card and I point out the number on the card.
+Make these simple counting cards and put numbers 1-3 on the toddler tray.
+Once your toddler understands the concept of numbers 1-3 (which may take awhile) you can use the fourth number card.
+This tray also has 6 yellow pom poms.
+Have your toddler put the pompoms on the circles, then help them count the pompoms on each card and point out the number on the card.

 Gluing

-This tot tray has a piece of paper with a large flower that I hand drew.
-You can see that I am not the greatest of artists. ;) Anyway, the tray also has a bunch of yellow squares and a glue stick.
-Smiley Man uses the glue stick to glue the yellow squares to the center of the flower.
-This has been another of Smiley Man’s favorite trays.
+This toddler tray has a piece of paper with a large flower that you can hand draw.
+You don’t have to be the greatest of artists. 😉 Anyway, the tray also has a bunch of yellow squares and a glue stick.
+Have your toddler use the glue stick to glue the yellow squares to the center of the flower.

 Fine Motor

-This tray has a yellow do-a-dot marker and a coloring page that I made with a few pictures of things that are yellow.
-I was surprised that Smiley Man understood without explanation that he needed to paint the pictures and not the rest of the page.
-Of course, once the pictures were satisfactorily painted, he dotted the rest of the page, too. :)
+This tray has a yellow do-a-dot marker and a coloring page with a few pictures of things that are yellow.
+Have your toddler paint the pictures and not the rest of the page.
+Of course, once the pictures were satisfactorily painted, they can dot the rest of the page, too. 🙂

 Blue Tot Trays